A post failed to publish

 Token expired / reconnect required

 The platform invalidated your access.
-Go to Settings → Social accounts and click Reconnect next to the affected network.
+Go to Settings → Social Accounts and select Reconnect next to the affected network.
 Then retry the post.Rheos auto-refreshes tokens where the platform allows it, but some (TikTok, X) need a manual reconnect every few months.

 Instagram: account not eligible